prashantpawar/blockapps-js/README.md

    - *code*: the constructing code.
    - *name*: the Solidity contract name.
    - *vmCode*: the compiled bytecode.
    - *symTab*: the storage layout and type "symbol table" of functions and variables
    - *newContract(privkey, [txParams])*: submits a contract creation transaction for the *vmCode* with the optional parameters (subject to `ethcore.Transaction.defaults`) as well as the *required* parameter *privkey*.
 This returns the promise of a "contract object" described next.

  - The contract object has as its prototype the Solidity object that created it, as well as the following properties:

    - *account*: the `ethcore.Account` object for its address
    - *state*: an object containing as properties every state variable and top-level function in the Solidity code.
 The value of `state.varName` is a Promise resolving to the value of that variable at the time the query is made, of the types given below.
 Mappings and functions have special syntax.

 #### State variables
-Every Solidity is given a corresponding Javascript (or Node.js) type.
+Every Solidity type is given a corresponding Javascript (or Node.js) type.
 They are:
    - *address*: the `ethcore.Address` (i.e. Buffer) type, of length 20 bytes.
    - *bool*: the `boolean` type.
    - *bytes* and its variants: the Buffer type of any length